department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim.md

 <h4 itemprop="name">What evidence will I need to provide to support my claim?</h4>
 <div itemprop="itemListElement">

-**You can help to support your claim by providing documents such as any:**
+**You can help to support your claim by providing documents, such as:**

 - VA medical records and hospital records that relate to your claimed illnesses or injuries
 - Private medical records and hospital reports that relate to your claimed illnesses or injuries